Meghna8124/Facial-Recognition/README.md

 # Facial-Recognition
-A simple application that uses Haar Cascades (OpenCV)
+A simple application that uses a pre defined Haar Cascade (OpenCV)